mikumikudice/ghost/README.md

     >>> pineapple

 ### Corpses
-An corpse is an external `.g` file that is loaded inside the main file. (acts line `dofile` of Lua).
+An corpse is an external `.g` file that is loaded inside the main file. (acts like the `dofile` in Lua).

     ;corpuse.g
     necro as entry